• Skip to primary navigation

 There is a time limit

-It is imperative that if you have been injured at work, you report the injury immediately.
+If you suffered an injury at work, it is imperative that you report the injury as soon as possible.
 Delay in reporting your workplace injury might eventually defeat the purpose of having a safety net in the event of a debilitating work injury.

 We recommend that someone injured at work immediately notify their employer.
 Tell your employer even though you might not think of the injury as serious enough to warrant telling them.